RoDoCode/ImpactClarity/README.md

-Coaches E-Commerce Site
+Site Features:

-Business to Customer
-Single Payment system (not subscription)
+- Single Payment system (not subscription), using Stripe.
+Users can pay by card or using ApplePay or GooglePay.

+Business Plan & Analysis:
+- After discussion with a coach currently working in the industry it's clear this is a premium service, generally expected to be more expensive than psychotherapy sessions for example which have a continuous expectation of repeated sessions, Communications Coaching is more often a sort of finishing schooling, sometimes a single session is all that is required to teach the necessary skill or technique to solve a clients specific challenge.
+Most commonly a short set of 5 or 6 sessions is what clients settle on.
+They iterate and perfect communication techniques by taking what they have learned in a session back into their lives, trying it out, then returning to the coach with the result for further development, practice and advice.
+This model means that clients have a much shorter half-life in communication coaching than in other comparable coaching industries.

-Product is affordable video tutorials designed to encourage sign up to online or in-person coaching sessions.
+- Video tutorials are purposefully affordable, designed to encourage sign up to online or in-person coaching sessions.
+They are an introduction to the coaches voice and style.
-Some customers will be satisfied with videos, this acts as passive income for the coach and filters favourable clients who are familiar and already like coach’s style.
+- Some customers will be satisfied with videos, this acts as passive income for the coach and filters favourable clients who are familiar and already like coach’s style.
-Video tutorials are 25 minutes each(could even be 15 mins if that’s preferred).
-They come in sets.
-Access to video sets can be purchased individually or bundles.
+- Video tutorials are 25 minutes each.
+They are released in Tutorial Series.
+Access to Tutorials and Tutorial Series can be purchased individually or bundles.

-Suggest £10 a set or £25 for 3.
-This is cheap(need to balance self-valuation with accessibility - NEEDS DISCUSSION WITH COACH - openly addressing this low cost might be most confident thing of all- cheap videos because session are where the real work happens
+- €10 for a single video tutorial, €25 a bundle of three or €50 for Tutorial Series of 6 or more videos.
+This is considered relatively cheap as the clients who usually require this service are already successful in their field and looking to hone their interpersonal skills to a fine point.
+(Pricing is difficult from the persepective of the coach, too high and you alienate a portion of your client-base, too low and you undervalue yourself.
+We have to balance self-valuation with accessibility.
+Openly addressing this low cost in the content can be most confident thing of all.
+Stating that videos have been made affordable because session are where the majority of progress is made).

+- E-sessions start at €120 for a single session.
+This reduces depending on the number of session tokens purchased at one time.

+- My discussion with a working coach made it clear that there is a large range of pricing based on the client themselves.
+Students looking for interview preparation are given vastly reduced rates compared to CEOs of large comapnies or civil servants working in politics for example.
+In the cash-in-hand analog world this is simple, the coach changes the rate by simply saying a lower or higher number in the moment.
+When we try to systematize this for the online business we need a discreet method for this so that clients paying higher prices do not feel that the price is unfair.
+My solution to this is a dynamic system for the Coach User to generate and distribute discount codes.
+- Discount codes need to work cleanly and effectively so they can be distributed on social media, in newsletters, in direct communications.
+We can also use the account registration process to filter the users and target which grade of discount is sent to them in emails, or even inside on-site advertisements.

-Discount codes need to work so they can be distributed on social media A newsletter with subscription option needs to open once with a pop-up including offer of discount.
+A newsletter with subscription option needs to open once with a pop-up including offer of discount.
 Newsletter released with each new set of videos.
 No regular spam bullshit.

 Online “E-Session” slots.
 Clients can book these appointments and pre-pay.
 Coach must keep these appointment and block out unavailability ahead of time.
 Could offer first session free after sign-up for discovery and assessment.
 This could be achieved with a calendar booking system.

 On-demand E-session slots are a chance to engage in a new client.
 A method of connecting with a tentative potential client which is the challenge as people lacking confidence struggle to reach out.
 COACH DICTATE PRICE PLEASE

 Contact form for In-person sessions.
-Need to discuss preferences of the coach Selling tickets to group session is also a great way to offer an affordable entry for tentative clients.
+Need to discuss preferences of the coach

+Selling tickets to group session is also a great way to offer an affordable entry for tentative clients.
 Now it’s likely early on that anyone booking may find themselves in a one-to-one.
 This can be made clear that it’s a potential on quieter weeks and a bonus for them if they are so lucky to get a private session at a discounted group rate.
 COACH DICTATE PRICES PLEASE

 About Section needs to address the history of the coach and blend every story with how that relates to the type of coaching being offered.

 Testimonials (can be fake or real depending on availability) can create a form for these to be recorded electronically after sessions if necessary.
 Maybe ask professionals coach has worked with previously for one liner quotes.
 Too awkward then ask family or I will make them up.
 Resources section : this is where the coach can show their knowledge and keenness to impart confidence and wisdom on the client.
 Can be a list of book, sites, videos.
 Must not redirect to other coaches unless agreed with other coach previously and not funneling business away.
 Good to inform, no point shooting self in the foot.

 Tech Specs :
 Need to be able to login with email, username or social accounts links, namely Facebook and Google Need to be able to pay with card, Apple Pay or PayPal